hafedhmili/goldfitclient/README.md

 ### `npm run build`

 Builds the app for production to the `build` folder.\

+As part of the build, this script will concatenate: 1) the js file containing the data model from the build directory of goldfit server (original file called program.js), which is the transpilation from typesecrit, and 2) the file config/
 It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.\